Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Invariants for Evolution Commands

-Next we revisit the the bouncing ball example from Section~\ref{sec:hybrid-store} to show our procedure for reasoning with differential invariants at work.
+Next we revisit the bouncing ball example from Section~\ref{sec:hybrid-store} to illustrate our second work flow that reasons with differential invariants.
 Once again we give detailed mathematical calculations to indicate the kind of mathematical reasoning involved.
-An Isabelle verification can be found in Example~\ref{ex:bouncing-ball-inv}.
+A verification with Isabelle, which is much more automatic, can be found in Example~\ref{ex:bouncing-ball-inv}.

 \begin{example}[Bouncing ball with differential invariant] We can avoid solving the system of ODEs in Example~\ref{ex:ball} using a differential invariant to show that